JolietCyborgs4241/cyborg_sensing/README.md

 ## Introduction

-One of the key aspects to creating a solution is to come up with a strategy to manage, coorelate, and analyze information from a number of different sources to give the robot a sense of situational awareness potentially including:
+One of the key aspects to creating a solution for autonomous control (or for any sort of complex system really) is to develop a strategy to manage, coorelate, and analyze information from a number of different sources.

+The goal here is to give the robot a sense of situational awareness potentially including:

 * Location